kubernetes/cloud-provider-vsphere/docs/deploying_csi_vsphere_with_rbac.md

 [k8suser@k8master ~]$ kubectl create configmap cloud-config --from-file=vsphere.conf --namespace=kube-system
 ```

-#### 3. (Optional, but recommended) Storing vCenter credentials in a Kubernetes Secret
+#### 2. (Optional, but recommended) Storing vCenter credentials in a Kubernetes Secret

-If you choose to store your vCenter credentials within a Kubernetes Secret (method 1 above), an example [Secrets YAML](https://github.com/kubernetes/cloud-provider-vsphere/raw/master/manifests/controller-manager/vccm-secret.yaml) is provided for reference.
+If you choose to store your vCenter credentials within a Kubernetes Secret (method 1 above), an example [Secrets YAML](https://github.com/kubernetes/cloud-provider-vsphere/raw/master/manifests/csi/vcsi-secret.yaml) is provided for reference.
 Both the vCenter username and password is base64 encoded within the secret.
 If you have multiple vCenters (as in the example vsphere.conf file), your Kubernetes Secret YAML will look like the following:

 ```
 apiVersion: v1
 kind: Secret
 metadata:
-  name: vccm
+  name: vcsi
   namespace: kube-system
 data:
   1.2.3.4.username: "Replace with output from `echo -n YOUR_VCENTER_USERNAME | base64`"